nudaya/50charts-afl/README.md

-# 50Charts AFL extension for Visual Studio Code
+# AFL Syntax Highlight extension for Visual Studio Code

 ## Overview

-50Charts AFL extension is a third party extension for Visual Studio Code.
+AFL Syntax Highlight extension is a third party extension for Visual Studio Code.
 This enhances your coding experience with AFL (AmiBroker Formula Language) by providing syntax highlighting within the Visual Studio Code editor.

 ## Features